 This is often an option exercised by individuals who want to prepare for their own incapacitation.
 They may draft a POA form empowering someone to make financial, healthcare or other decisions on their behalf.
 Provided this occurs when the individual was of sound mind, this will supersede any conservatorship.

 A conservatorship can ensure that a loved one’s personal finances and healthcare issues are properly handled.
 This is done only after that person is no longer able to make good decisions about such matters.
 It’s best to discuss that option with the potential conservatee before a conservatorship becomes necessary.

-Likewise, if you want to make sure that your affairs are prudently and sensitively handled should a disability or disease compromise your abilities to make good decisions, it’s best to discuss that with the person or persons you have confidence would make good conservators.
+In 2021, the high profile conservatorship case of American pop star Britney Spears made it clear of the limits that a conservatorship can have on a person’s ability to advocate for themselves.
+So if you want to make sure that your affairs are prudently and sensitively handled in case a disability or disease compromise your abilities to make good decisions, it’s best to discuss that with the person or persons you have confidence would make good conservators.

 Tips for Managing Your Estate

 - Many financial advisors have experience with conservatorships and can be an invaluable resource for your family.
 Consider talking to a financial advisor about adult guardianships.
 Finding the right financial advisor doesn’t have to be hard, as SmartAsset’s free tool matches you with financial advisors in your area in just five minutes.
 Get started now.